 Situation 2: You want to work with subtotals on your quotation/invoice.

-Subtotals allow you to group the price of one or more products/services to, for example, give your client different options where to choose from.
-If you want to know more about this click here.
+Subtotals allow you to group the price of one or more products/services to.

 Solution: If you want to display subtotals on your quotation or invoice, you'll need to work with the shortcode $SUBTITLE_TOTAL$.
 This shortcode needs to be on the same line as the shortcode $SUBTITLE$ above the articles.
 You can also download our template variation from our Template Gallery (variation 5 for quotations and variation 4 for invoices).